utopia-foss/dantro/doc/plotting/plot_creators.rst

 ``AbstractPlotCreator`` - The plot creator interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As defined in :py:mod:`dantro.abc`, the :py:class:`~dantro.abc.AbstractPlotCreator` defines the interface for plot creators, i.e.: all the methods the :py:class:`~dantro.plot_mngr.PlotManager` expects and requires in order to create a plot.
+As defined in :py:mod:`dantro.abc`, the :py:class:`~dantro.abc.AbstractPlotCreator` defines the interface for plot creators, i.e.: all the methods the :py:class:`~dantro.plot_mngr.PlotManager` expects and requires to create a plot.

-By implementing the abstract methods, the behaviour of the plot creators can be specified.
+By implementing the abstract methods, the behavior of the plot creators can be specified.

 Part of the interface is that a plot creator will be initialized with the knowledge about a :py:class:`~dantro.data_mngr.DataManager`, that holds the data that should be used for plotting.